-Brands leverage the audience that affiliate marketers have built over the years to reach new markets and make sales that they probably wouldn’t have, otherwise.
-This is a win-win for the two partners as the merchant gets a new customer and the publisher gets their own share of the pie.
+Brands leverage the audience that affiliate marketers have built over the years to reach new markets and make sales that they probably wouldn’t have made otherwise.
+This is a win-win for the two partners as the merchant gets a new customer, and you, the publisher, get their own share of the pie.

 How Does Affiliate Marketing Work?

-A useful term that you will come across when finding affiliate products is the cookie period or cookie duration.
-This refers to the time limit within which you are eligible to earn a commission from your referral after they have clicked your link.
+A helpful term you will come across when finding affiliate products is the cookie period or cookie duration.
+This refers to the time limit within which you can earn a commission from your referral after clicking your link.

-For instance, a 30 days cookie period means that, if someone clicks on your affiliate link, and doesn’t buy from the partner immediately, but returns within 30 days and completes a purchase, the commission will still be attributed to you.
+For instance, a 30-day cookie period means that if someone clicks on your affiliate link and doesn’t buy from the partner immediately but returns within 30 days and completes a purchase, the commission will be attributed to you still.

-Some affiliate programs have long cookie duration e.g. 90 days or 365 days or even more, while others like Amazon associates only have a 24 hours cookie period
+Some affiliate programs have longer cookie duration, e.g., 90 days or 365 days or even more, while others like Amazon associates only have a 24-hour cookie period.

 How Do Affiliate Marketers Get Paid?

-Affiliate marketers can accrue commissions based on four models
+Affiliate marketers can accrue commissions based on three models:

-- Pay Per Sale (Cost Per Action): This is the standard model of affiliate marketing that many merchants use.
-This means for you to earn a commission, your referral has to make a purchase of your partner’s products
+- Pay per Sale (Cost per Action): This is the standard model of affiliate marketing that many merchants use.
+This means for you to earn a commission; your referral has to make a purchase.

-- Pay per leads.
-This is a model that rewards you for generating leads for your partners.
-To earn a commission, your referrals have either to sign up for a free trial, subscribe to a list or book a demo.
-Most merchants will then pay you a standard pay per sale commission if this referral ends up making a purchase later on.
-There are several pay per leads programs you can try.
+- Pay per lead: This is a model that rewards you for generating leads for your partners.
+Your referrals have to either sign up for a free trial, subscribe to a list, or book a demo.
+Most merchants will then pay you another standard pay-per-sale commission if this referral ends up making a purchase down the road.

 - Pay Per Click.
-Well, if you run Google ads then you know what PPCs mean.
-There are programs that reward you for directing your traffic to their websites.
+Well, if you run Google ads, then you know what PPCs mean.
+These are programs that reward you for directing your traffic to their websites.
 Your referrals don’t have to take any action on the partner’s site for you to be rewarded.
-Well, these programs will pay you a few cents but if you have huge traffic this can be easy income to generate.
+Well, these programs will pay you a few cents, but if you have massive traffic, this can be easy income to generate.

-In terms of pay, Pay per sale pay more, followed by pay per lead while pay per click pay way less.
-However, with Pay per lead, you get to lock your referral and you will get commissions if they end up making a purchase down the line.
+In terms of pay, pay-per-sale pays more, followed by pay-per-lead, while pay-per-click pays way less.
+However, with pay-per-lead, you get to lock your referral, and you will get commissions if they end up making a purchase down the line.

 Why Affiliate Marketing?